KatiRemo/testingTelephones_unitTesting/getAllNumbersByTestCases.md

 throws an expection `¨missing parameter'`

-### Test 3: if type doesn't exist returns an empty array
+### Test 3: if type does not exist returns an empty array
 ```js
 register.getAllNumbersByType('x');
 ```